nens/threedi-docs/source/d_2d_objects.rst

 Geometry
 ^^^^^^^^

-The 2D boundary is schematized as a line.
-There are a few constraints for schematizing 2D boundary conditions, these constraints are listed below:
+Line

+Geometry requirements:

-- 2D boundary conditions can only touch boundary computational cells, which are defined as cells having at least one side that does not share an edge with another computational cell.
-This means that it is also possible to schematize 2D-boundaries in the middle of your model, if there is an area which does have no data values in the DEM.
+- 2D boundary condition line can only touch boundary computational cells.
+These are defined as cells having at least one side that does not share an edge with another computational cell.
+This is often a cell at the outer edge of the model domain.
+It is also possible to schematise 2D boundaries on an inner edge of the model domain, i.e. if there is a NODATA hole in the DEM.

-- 2D boundary conditions may intersect with one or more computational cells.
-When multiple computational cells are touched by the boundary condition, it is essential that these cells align either vertically or horizontally, diagonal alignment is not permitted.
+- 2D boundary condition lines must intersect with one or more computational cells.

+- When multiple computational cells are touched by the 2D boundary condition line, it is essential that these cells align either vertically or horizontally.
+Diagonal alignment is not permitted.

-- When applying 2D boundary conditions, it is not allowed to have more than one grid resolution on the edge where the boundary condition is applied.
+- All cells intersected by a 2D boundary condition line must have the same size, i.e. do not use grid refinement at the location of a 2D boundary condition.

 .. tip::
-  When experiencing difficulties adding 2D boundary conditions, you could try to generate your computational grid locally using the 'computational grid from schematisation' algorithm.
-Afterwards, the 2D boundary conditions can be added on the correct location in your model.
+  When experiencing difficulties adding 2D boundary conditions, generate the computational grid locally using :ref:`computational_grid_from_schematisation`.
+This helps you see where the 2D boundary condition line is located relative to the computational cells.

 Attributes